 Once upon a time . . . the Pacific Coast sported a string of boardwalks and seaside amusement facilities.
-Then, one by one, the Pike in Long Beach, Playland in San Francisco and parks in Venice and Portland all disappeared.
+Then, one by one, the Pike in Long Beach, Playland in San Francisco, and parks in Venice and Portland all disappeared.

 Some became housing developments or fell prey to the ravages of time and wear.
-The laughter of excited children, the smell of popcorn and cotton candy became memories.
+The laughter of excited children and the smell of popcorn and cotton candy faded into the realm of memory.

 Those memories are still being made, however, at the Santa Cruz Beach Boardwalk.
 The Boardwalk is now the only major seaside amusement park on the entire West Coast.
-A California Historic Landmark, the park is an example of true perseverance and dedication to a tradition of combining nostalgia with high tech fun.
+As California Historic Landmark #983, the park is an example of true perseverance and dedication to a tradition of combining nostalgia with high tech fun.

-Santa Cruz became a tourist attraction in 1865, when John Liebrandt built a public bathhouse near the mouth of the San Lorenzo River.
-Several more followed, and soon concessions sprang up nearby including restaurants, curio shops and photograph stands.
+Santa Cruz beach became a tourist attraction in the 1860s, when public bathhouses opened along the coast from the mouth of the San Lorenzo River to Cowell's Beach.
+Several more followed, and soon concessions sprang up nearby-including restaurants, curio shops, and photograph stands.

-Toward the end of the century, Fred W. Swanton, considered one of the greatest local promoters of his time, laid plans for a casino and boardwalk.
-The Neptune Casino opened in 1904, but operated only 22 months; on June 22, 1906, the ornate but uninsured building was completely destroyed by a fire that started in the kitchen.
+Toward the end of the 19th century, Fred W. Swanton, considered one of the greatest local promoters of his time, laid plans for a casino and boardwalk.
+The Neptune Casino opened in 1904, but operated only 22 months; on June 22, 1906, the ornate but uninsured building was completely destroyed by a fire.

 Legend has it that Swanton was on the phone before the last wisps of smoke disappeared, lining up financing and ordering materials to rebuild.
-By summer's end, famed architect William Weeks was drawing up plans; and in October a foundation was laid for the new Casino, complete with a grand ballroom, the Plunge indoor swimming pool, a pleasure pier and boardwalk, all of which opened June 15,1907.
+By summer's end, famed architect William H. Weeks was drawing up plans; and in October a foundation was laid for the new Casino, complete with a grand ballroom, the Plunge indoor swimming pool, a pleasure pier, and boardwalk, all of which opened June 15, 1907.